underscoreio/essential-slick/src/pages/3-modifying.md

 ### Inserting Multiple Rows

-Suppose we want to insert several `Messages` at the same time.
+Suppose we want to insert several `Message`s at the same time.
 We could just use `+=` to insert each one in turn.
 However, this would result in a separate query being issued to the database for each record, which could be slow for large numbers of inserts.

 As an alternative, Slick supports *batch inserts*, where all the inserts are sent to the database in one go.
 We've seen this already in the first chapter: